Albert Lauzemis

 U-68 30 Jul 1943 10 Apr 1944 (+) 3 patrols (129 days)

-Lauzemis went through U-boat Commander training with the 24th Flotilla in May 1942 and on 18 May he was given command of the small "duck" school boat U-139.
-He only served there for 6 weeks before taking command of the much larger type IX U-37 on 1 July 1942 (Busch & Röll, 1999).
-The hugely successful boat was by that time a school boat in the Baltic.
+Lauzemis went through U-boat Commander training with the 24th (Training) Flotilla during May 1942, and on 18 May he was given command of the small school boat U-139.
+After only six weeks he took over the much larger Type XI U-37 on 1 July 1942 (Busch & Röll, 1999).
+This hugely successful boat was by that time a school boat in the Baltic.

-On 30 July Albert Lauzemis was again in command of his U-68 and took the boat out again on 14 Aug 1943.
-The boat was sunk on 10 Apr 1944 north-west of Madeira, Portugal, in position 33.24N, 18.59W, by depth charges and rockets from Avenger and Wildcat aircraft of the US escort carrier USS Guadalcanal (VC-58).
+On 30 July Albert Lauzemis took command of U-68 again and left for patrol on 14 Aug 1943.
+The boat was sunk on 10 Apr 1944 north-west of Madeira, Portugal in position 33.24N, 18.59W by depth charges and rockets from Avenger and Wildcat aircraft of the US escort carrier USS Guadalcanal (VC-58).
 56 dead and 1 survivor (Niestlé, 1998).
 Lauzemis died on his boat.

 Sources